Material-Blazor/Material.Blazor/articles/Density.md

 ## Summary

 Material Theme specifies a [density subsystem](https://material.io/develop/web/components/density), applied using SASS mixins.
-Blazor MDC handles density through component parameters and cascading defaults.
-This parameterization is applied to Material Theme components via CSS classes prepared by Blazor MDC from the SASS mixins.
+Material.Blazor handles density through component parameters and cascading defaults.
+This parameterization is applied to Material Theme components via CSS classes prepared by Material.Blazor from the SASS mixins.
 Density is specified by the
-[MBDensity enumeration](xref:BlazorMdc.MBDensity), and can be controlled both with Cascading Defaults and direct component parameters.
+[MBDensity enumeration](xref:Material.Blazor.MBDensity), and can be controlled both with Cascading Defaults and direct component parameters.

 ## Density Levels